Secure Data Enclave — SDE

 - Ensuring that all materials exported from the SDE do not violate the data use agreement or their project’s data handling requirements

-The SDE is priced at $552 per project, per year, which includes two user accounts, and one Data Security Officer account.
-Discounts are available for bulk purchases.
-Contact [email protected] to discuss.
+The SDE is priced at $1,000 per project, per year, which includes up to four user accounts, and one Data Security Officer account.
+Discounts are available for bulk project purchases.

 Project Onboarding Process